Course number: GES318KZ, 3 credits; ENS/BIO318KZ, 4 credits (see course description)

 Jan 26 Return to MSP

-Students can choose to do three separate payments for their interim course starting in the fall semester.
+Students will pay in three separate payments for their interim course starting in the fall semester.
 Students can also use loans by checking with the financial aid office.

 *See policies for more information